brminnick/ImproveXamarinBuildTimes/README.md

   - This allows you to select many supported architectures
   - Selecting multiple architectures without enabling device-specific builds will cause compilation to take longer

-        - X86_64 Architecture works for iPhone Simulators 5s - 7
+        - X86_64 Architecture works for iPhone Simulators 5s and newer
         - i386 Architecture works for iPhone Simulators earlier than the iPhone 5s

 - Optimize PNG Images